01618830666

 Climate Adaptation:

 Addressing the spread of Japanese knotweed requires a combination of effective management strategies, proper disposal of plant material, and adherence to guidelines for construction and landscaping projects.
-Raising awareness about the plant’s characteristics and the importance of responsible waste management can also help minimize its spread.
+Raising awareness about the plant’s characteristics and the importance of responsible waste management can also help minimise its spread.

 England:

 Japanese knotweed is present in all regions of England, including London and other major cities.
-It is commonly found along roadsides, railway lines, riverbanks, and in abandoned or derelict areas.
+It is commonly found along roadsides, railway lines, riverbanks, and abandoned or derelict areas.
 Infestations have been reported in counties such as Cornwall, Devon, Kent, Lancashire, Yorkshire, and many others.

 Scotland: